-Contact the Chief Privacy Officer if you would like to report a breach of privacy:
+Contact the Privacy Officer if you would like to report a breach of privacy:

 Email: privacy [at] esta.vic.gov.au

-Write to: Corporate Secretary - Chief Privacy Officer, 33 Lakeside Drive, Burwood East VIC 3151
+Write to: General Counsel and Board Secretary – Privacy Officer, 33 Lakeside Drive, Burwood East VIC 3151

 You can also request that incorrect information be amended.